The state tournament games will go on, but without fans in the stands

-The boys basketball tournament will tip off as scheduled on Thursday morning in Lincoln, but the biggest games of the year will be open only to immediate family members.
+The boys state high school basketball tournament will tip off as scheduled Thursday morning across Lincoln, but the biggest games of the year will be open only to immediate family members.

+There will be no student sections, no cheerleaders, no band, no dance teams, no singers of the national anthem, just parents, siblings and grandparents included on lists provided by school administrators.

+And just players on the roster will be at the game, not their junior varsity or reserve teammates.

+The Nebraska School Activities Association board of directors made those decisions Wednesday — on a unanimous vote — based on the recommendation of local health and city officials.

+Those officials met Wednesday morning — while the NSAA board attended to other business at its monthly meeting, leaving NSAA officials to await a news conference to find out what they had to say about the fate of the tournament.

-The Lincoln-Lancaster County Health Department made that recommendation Wednesday morning, following the news overnight that a Crofton High School student who attended games at the girls state tournament last weekend in Lincoln had tested positive for coronavirus.
+The Lincoln-Lancaster County Health Department's recommendation followed the news overnight that a Crofton High School student who attended games at the girls state tournament last weekend in Lincoln had tested positive for coronavirus.

 “The reality to not include as many spectators and to limit spectators to immediate family only is to ensure and try to protect public health from the spread of the coronavirus across the state,” said Pat Lopez, interim director for the Lincoln-Lancaster County Health Department.

-“Cancelling a large event like this is about public health, it's about ensuring that we don't create an environment that actually makes it worse for the state of Nebraska.”
+“Canceling a large event like this is about public health; it's about ensuring that we don't create an environment that actually makes it worse for the state of Nebraska.”

-Staff and board members from the Nebraska School Activities Association began discussing logistics for staging a tournament without fans immediately following the 11 a.m. news conference involving city government and state education officials.
+Attendance at last year's state tournament was 102,417, which amounts to about 5,000 people per session over three days at multiple tournament venues.

+Crowds at Pinnacle Bank Arena, however, have swelled to near 10,000 for high-profile games in recent years, and with a number of blue-chip recruits on teams in this year's tournament — combined with good weather — big crowds were expected this weekend.

+In response to the news, Millard North junior Hunter Sallis, who has scholarship offers from Creighton and Nebraska, Kansas and Gonzaga, tweeted an emoji of a face-palm.

+NSAA Executive Director Jay Bellar left the board meeting during a break to go to the news conference where the tournament's fate was announced.

-"We're very saddened that it can't go on (as normal)," said NSAA Executive Director Jay Bellar, adding that he understood the recommendation from local health officials.
+"We're very saddened that it can't go on (as normal)," he said, adding that he understood the recommendation from local health officials.

+But some board members grumbled that the health department made a recommendation and left the details up to them.

-Immediate family members are limited to parents or guardians, siblings, grandparents and others living in the same household with a coach or player.
+Those details include defining immediate family members as parents or guardians, siblings, spouses, grandparents and others living in the same household with a coach or player.
 Who qualifies will be determined by the school itself, and schools are to provide a list of family members to the NSAA.

 You have free articles remaining.

-A student with underlying medical conditions who attended the Crofton-BRLD girls state tournament game at Lincoln North Star and the Hartington Cedar Catholic-Weeping Water game at Lincoln Southwest last Thursday tested positive for the coronavirus, officials said.
+The Crofton student with underlying medical conditions attended the Crofton-BRLD girls state tournament game at Lincoln North Star and the Hartington Cedar Catholic-Weeping Water game at Lincoln Southwest last Thursday.
 Those in the fan sections at those games may have been exposed.

 Latest updates on coronavirus in Nebraska